 No marketing program is planned and implemented perfectly.
 Marketing managers will tell you that they experience many surprises during the course of their activities.
 In an effort to ensure that performance goes according to plans, marketing managers establish controls that help them evaluate results and identify needed modifications.
-Surprises occur, but marketing managers who have established sound procedures can react to unexpected results quickly and effectively.
+Surprises occur, but marketing managers who have established sound control procedures can react to unexpected results quickly and effectively.

-organizations monitor their entire marketing program, while others choose to monitor only a part of it, such as their sales force or their advertising program.
+Marketing control involves a number of decisions-one is simply deciding which function to monitor.
+Some organizations monitor their entire marketing program, while others choose to monitor only a part of it, such as their sales force or their advertising program.
 A second set of decisions concerns the establishment of performance standards-for example, market share, profitability, or sales.
 A third set of decisions concerns how to collect information for making comparisons between actual performance and standards.
 Finally, to the extent that discrepancies exist between actual and planned performance, adjustments in the marketing program or the strategic plan must be made.